spicelang/spice/docs/docs/language/declaration-specifiers.md

 Marks a variable to be allocated on the heap.
 The compiler will generate code to free the memory of the variable, when it goes out of scope.
 For structs, the compiler will generate code to free all fields, that are marked with the `heap` keyword, in the dtor.

-*Note: The `heap` specifier only works for pointer types, the compiler will produce an error if you try using it in combination with a non-pointer type.*
+*Note: The `heap` specifier only works for pointer types.
+This is enforced by the compiler.*

 ### Applicable for